Cloudy030/2009-2020_movies_cs551p/README.md

 Documentation is placed in the code's comments.

 ## Background
-This is an assignment of course Advanced Programming (CS551P) for Master of Information Technology (MScIT) from University of Aberdeen (UoA).
+This is an assessment of course Advanced Programming (CS551P) for Master of Information Technology (MScIT) from University of Aberdeen (UoA).
 It is required to develop a database-driven web application using Flask and deploy the developed website with Render.

 This is a production of Ho Pok Nga in March 2023.